zellerlab/gaga2/README.md

 `gaga2` will generate an empty sentinel file `<output_dir>/SKIP_FIGARO`.
 This will prevent `Figaro` from executing and should automatically advance to `dada2` processing.

+* Samples with less than `110` reads after `dada2` preprocessing, will be discarded.

 ### Running gaga2
 The typical command for running `gaga2` is